H is for Hakluyt

 It seems only appropriate to start a new blog about Moby-Dick at the very beginning, with the novel’s famous first line.
-No, not “Call me Ishmael,” but with how the book truly begins:
+No, not “Call me Ishmael,” but with how the book actually begins:

 ETYMOLOGY.
 (Supplied by a Late Consumptive Usher to a Grammar School.)